The Charlotte Pike

 ![]() |

 The following information comes directly from the grant itself.
-(An image of the grant can be found below)

 Details - State of North Carolina Land Grant